Will the MacBook Air ever get a Retina screen? And if so, when will the Retina MacBook Air come out?

 The current 11.6-inch MacBook Air offers a 1366 x 768 pixel display.

 The rumours of a MacBook Air with Retina display have been long running.
 Back in February 2013, rumours suggested that Apple was planning to launch a revamped MacBook Air with a Retina display in the third-quarter of 2013.
 A separate report in March 2013 also claimed that Apple would introduce a Retina display to the MacBook Air in 2013.
 Since this didn't happen in 2013, it is perhaps likely for 2014.

 Wondering what the Retina display fuss is all about?
-Read: What is a Retina display?
+Read: What's a Retina display, and what's a Retina HD display?

 Rumours about a Retina MacBook Air with a smaller display have been circulating for some time.
 KGI Securities analyst Ming-Chi Kuo suggested back in October 2013 that Apple will launch a 12-inch MacBook Air in 2014.
 Kuo suggested that this new MacBook Air would have an entirely new design.